stosh689/stosh689/README.md

 This script will help automate the process of cleaning up your Python code, ensuring that it’s formatted consistently, imports are sorted, and any style issues are reported.

+from googletrans import Translator

+# Initialize the translator
+translator = Translator()

+# List of languages to translate to
+languages = ['af', 'ar', 'bg', 'bn', 'ca', 'cs', 'cy', 'da', 'de', 'el', 'en', 'eo', 'es', 'et', 'fa', 'fi', 'fr', 'ga', 'gl', 'gu', 'hi', 'hr', 'ht', 'hu', 'id', 'is', 'it', 'iw', 'ja', 'ka', 'kn', 'ko', 'la', 'lt', 'lv', 'mk', 'ms', 'mt', 'nl', 'no', 'pl', 'pt', 'ro', 'ru', 'sk', 'sl', 'sq', 'sr', 'sv', 'sw', 'ta', 'te', 'th', 'tl', 'tr', 'uk', 'ur', 'vi', 'yi', 'zh-CN', 'zh-TW']

+# Loop through each language to translate the word "sampilin"
+for language in languages:
+    translation = translator.translate("sampilin", dest=language)
+    print(f"{language}: {translation.text}")

+DISCLAIMER:

+By accessing or using [product/service], you agree to the following terms and conditions.
+If you do not agree to these terms and conditions, do not access or use [product/service].

+[The services] is provided on an "as is" and "as available" basis, without warranty of any kind, either express or implied.
+[Sampilin] makes no representations or warranties of any kind, express or implied, as to the operation of [product/service] or the information, content, materials, or products included on [product/service].

+[Sampilin] will not be liable for any damages of any kind arising from the use of [product/service], including, but not limited to, direct, indirect, incidental, punitive, and consequential damages.

+[Sampilin] reserves the right to change or modify these terms and conditions at any time without prior notice.
+Your continued use of [product/service] following the posting of changes to these terms and conditions will mean that you accept those changes.

+[Product/service] may contain links to third-party websites.
+[Sampilin] is not responsible for the content of any linked websites and does not endorse any linked websites.

+Any personal information provided to [Sampilin] through [product/service] will be treated in accordance with [Sampilin] privacy policy.

+These terms and conditions shall be governed by and construed in accordance with the laws of the [state/country/globally].
+Any dispute arising out of or in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of [state/country/globally].